Soweto uprising: Casualties and aftermath

 The number of people who died in the massacre on June 16 is usually given as 176.
 The original government figure claimed only 23 students were killed, with the number of wounded estimated to be more than 1,000 people.
-Black students also killed two white people during the uprising, one of them Melville Edelstein.
+Black students also killed two white people during the uprising, one of them was Melville Edelstein.

 The clashes occurred while the South African government was being forced to "transform" apartheid in international eyes towards a more "benign" form.
 In October 1976, Transkei, the first Bantustan, was proclaimed "independent" by the government.
 That attempt to showcase supposed South African "commitment" to self-determination backfired, however, since Transkei was internationally derided as a puppet state.

-For the government, the uprising marked the most fundamental challenge yet to apartheid.
-The economic and political instability that it caused was heightened by the strengthening international boycott.
-It would be 14 years before Nelson Mandela was released, but the state could never restore the relative peace and social stability of the early 1970s, as black resistance grew.
-The liberation movements that were either weakened or exiled gained new momentum as a surge of recruits joined.

 Many white South Africans were outraged at the government's actions in Soweto.
 The day after the massacre, about 400 white students from the University of the Witwatersrand marched through Johannesburg's city centre in protest of the killing of children.
 Black workers went on strike as well and joined them as the campaign progressed.
 Riots also broke out in the black townships of other cities in South Africa.